troy-chainguard-dev/cyber-bay-sample-app/README.md

 ### Image Comparison: Legacy vs Chainguard

-Here's a snapshot comparison from a recent scan on 10/6/25 (your results may vary based on scan date):
+Here's a snapshot comparison from a recent scan on 10/6/25 (your results may vary based on scan date and host system architecture):

 | Component | Legacy Image | Size | CVEs | Chainguard Image | Size | CVEs |
 |-----------|-------------|------|------|------------------|------|------|